Skip to main content

 Main Branch Examples Develop Branch Examples

-PyBOP provides a complete set of tools for parameterisation and optimisation of battery models, using both Bayesian and frequentist approaches, with example workflows to assist the user.
-PyBOP can be used to parameterise various battery models, including electrochemical and equivalent circuit models available in PyBaMM.
-PyBOP prioritises clear and informative diagnostics for the user, while also allowing for advanced probabilistic methods.
+PyBOP provides tools for the parameterisation and optimisation of battery models, using both Bayesian and frequentist approaches, with example workflows to assist the user.
+PyBOP can be used to parameterise various battery models, including the electrochemical and equivalent circuit models available in PyBaMM.

 Within your virtual environment, install PyBOP: